-- Lab tests, including liver function, kidney function, blood cholesterol, and complete blood cell counts, may be performed while you use CIP - fenofibrate.
+- Lab tests may be performed while you use CIP - fenofibrate.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.

 - Use CIP - fenofibrate with caution in the ELDERLY; they may be more sensitive to its effects, especially muscle problems.

 - PREGNANCY and BREAST-FEEDING: It is not known if CIP - fenofibrate can cause harm to the fetus.
 If you become pregnant or plan to become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using CIP - fenofibrate while you are pregnant.
-It is not known if CIP - fenofibrate is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking CIP - fenofibrate.

 Possible side effects of CIP - fenofibrate:

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: